 - When done, pour the liquid strained from the filling previously on the leaves.

-- Let the stuffed leaves come to room temperature or at least is warm to the touch before flipping it in a serving plate.
-If you removed the stuffed leaves while hot, it would break.
+- Let the stuffed leaves come to room temperature or at least warm to the touch before flipping it in a serving plate.

 - When completely cool, place the stuffed leaves in an airtight container and store in the fridge for up to 7 days and can freeze it for up to 3 months.